cellgeni/docs/docs/_sources/mlwarehouse.rst.txt

 ML Warehouse
 ============

-To see the content below you need to be on the Sanger network.
+.. note:: To see the content below you need to be on the Sanger network (either cable or WTSI wifi).
+Also, we recommend to use either Chrome or Safari browser.

 Show me information for all the samples in a study
 --------------------------------------------------